gurinina/2025_IntroR_and_RStudio/lessons/07-reading_and_data_inspection.md

 * [Optional] How many elements in (how long is) the output of `colnames(proj_summary)`?
 Don't count, but use another function to determine this.

 ***
----

-*This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
-These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*

-* *The materials used in this lesson are adapted from work that is Copyright © Data Carpentry (http://datacarpentry.org/).
-All Data Carpentry instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*